maplibre/maplibre.github.io/content/news/2024-07-31-maplibre-newsletter-july-2024/index.md

 There are no restrictions on being a Board member and we welcome all candidacies.
 If you are interested in serving on the Board, please [register as a candidate](https://github.com/maplibre/maplibre/discussions/375).

 The MapLibre Voting Members are the people who elect the MapLibre Governing Board.
 They can also vote on changes to the [MapLibre Charter](https://github.com/maplibre/maplibre/blob/main/CHARTER.md).
-Like every year, [we are inviting](https://github.com/maplibre/maplibre/issues/376) more people to the group of MapLibre Voting Members before the 2024 election.
+Like every year, we are inviting more people to the group of MapLibre Voting Members before the 2024 election.
 This is a great opportunity to look back at what happened last year and thank important contributors and donors of MapLibre.
+Existing Voting Members can nominate new Voting Members, read more [here](https://github.com/maplibre/maplibre/issues/376).

 We will again use the email voting system OpaVote for the Governing Board election.
 Sometimes the OpaVote emails can end up in the spam folder.
 If you are a Voting Member, it might make sense to explicitly allow emails from noreply@opavote.com as a preparation.